 Psychological studies have suggested that the reason we dislike hypocrites is because they are being false about themselves and their own behavior.
 We find the hypocrite to be repulsive, because they say one thing, but do another.
 They dictate and condemn, but fail to follow their own dictates.
 The hypocrite judges others by a strict and high standard, but justifies and excuses their own failings.
 Hypocrites hold others accountable, but not themselves.

 The Apostle Paul makes an interesting statement in his epistle to the Romans: “Therefore you are inexcusable, O man, whoever you are who judge, for in whatever you judge another you condemn yourself; for you who judge practice the same things.… And do you think this, O man, you who judge those practicing such things, and doing the same, that you will escape the judgment of God?”
 (Romans 2:1–3).
 But God judges righteously and “will render to each one according to his deeds” (v.
 6).

 Jesus roundly condemned the hypocrites.
 So we should all take serious steps to ensure that we are not hypocrites, but sincerely following Jesus Christ and striving to practice the high standard He set.
-For more on the subject of true Christianity, read our booklet, What Is a True Christian?
+For more on the subject of true Christianity, read the booklet What Is a True Christian?